All the TV Productions Suspended or Delayed Due to Coronavirus Pandemic (Updating)

-As coronavirus continues to spread, an increasing number of TV series are delaying or suspending production.
-As the number of impacted series grows, TheWrap felt it would be most informative to keep a running list.
+As the coronavirus pandemic continues to spread, an increasing number of TV series are delaying or suspending production.
+With the number of impacted shows growing each day, TheWrap felt it would be most informative to keep a running list.

-See below.
-We are updating this list as new information comes in.
+Readers can find the roundup below, which we are updating as new information comes in.

-Find the latest update on the late-night shows going without a live studio audience here and a list of conferences, events and festivals impacted here.
-See a list of movies affected here.
+Find the latest news on the late-night shows going without a live studio audience here and a list of conferences, events and festivals impacted here.
+See a list of movies affected here and sporting events here.

+“Chicago Med,” “Chicago P.D.,” “Chicago Fire,” “Law & Order: SVU,” “New Amsterdam,” “The Kelly Clarkson Show” and 29 other NBCUniversal shows currently in production Where possible, NBCU is pausing production for two weeks as a precautionary measure, and in some cases accelerating plans to wrap up physical production, across all Universal Television, UCP, Universal Television Alternative Studios and First Run Syndication series, an individual with knowledge of the situation told TheWrap late Thursday.

+An individual with knowledge tells TheWrap this amounts to 35 shows, including Dick Wolf’s “Chicago” franchise and “Law & Order: SVU,” as well as “New Amsterdam” and “The Kelly Clarkson Show.”

 “Grace and Frankie” Production on the Netflix show’s upcoming seventh and final season was put on hold on March 12, “to ensure the health and safety of our cast and crew,” according to a statement by production company Skydance.